Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor sun.”

 If you want to avoid common LED grow lights mistakes and get the most bud weight and potency from your LEDs, here’s what you need to know about LED grow lights…

-First of all, we’re not impressed by the majority of LED manufacturers.
-They make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.
+First of all, the majority of LED manufacturers make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.

 Using LEDs, you may want to have your room be a few degrees warmer than usual, and add extra calcium and magnesium to your feed program, especially in bloom phase.
 Growers are familiar with Cal-Mag supplements already.
 Use a 50% reduced dose intermittently during grow phase, and every other watering during bloom phase.